Skip to main content

 From October 2016 the blog saw a further development, with Andrea Polonioli overseeing the Tuesday research posts and the new PERFECT post-doctoral fellow, Sophie Stammers, and the new PERFECT PhD student, Valeria Motta, taking over the Thursday features.
 Reflecting Andrea's interests in cognitive biases and rationality, the range of original research posts increased and under Sophie's management interviews with experts were given greater visibility and attracted many new viewers.

-From October 2019, after the end of project PERFECT, to February 2021 I managed the blog on my own, scheduling one new post a week.
-To the topics dearest to the blog, I added a new one: the power of stories in public debates, an issue that I am actively researching and that belongs to the fast expanding field of political epistemology.
-In February 2021 Kengo Miyazono (now faculty at Hokkaido University in Japan) joined me as an editor of Imperfect Cognitions, and I am sure he will instil new life in our beloved blog!
+From October 2019, after the end of project PERFECT, to February 2021 Lisa managed the blog on her own, scheduling one new post a week.
+To the topics dearest to the blog, she added a new one: the power of stories in public debates, an issue that she has been actively researching and that belongs to the fast expanding field of political epistemology.
+In February 2021 Kengo Miyazono (now faculty at Hokkaido University in Japan) joined Lisa as an editor of Imperfect Cognitions, and he definitely instilled new life in our beloved blog by giving it a truly global dimension.

 The adventure continues...